DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 A Transformer can be resource intensive, and having an unreferenced (i.e. unused) Stage/Loop variable...

  - can be an unnecessary waste of resources,
- - can cause confusion to Flow maintainers, and
+ - can cause confusion to flow maintainers, and
  - may present a security vulnerability.

 This rule identifies forgotten/unreferenced Stage/Loop variables.